sez11a/liferay-docs/develop/tutorials/articles/310-troubleshooting/06-using-jndi-resources-with-hibernate.markdown

            _log.error(e, e);
         }

-    At this point, the session factory service successfully requests the JNDI data source, using the new classloader we created.
+    The session factory service requests the JNDI data source, using the newly created classloader.

 4. Restore the original OSGi classloader as the thread's context classloader.